serinryu/secondbrain/docs/07-Security/02-Token-based-Auth.md

 # Token-based Authentication

-👉 2️⃣ Token-based authentication: Instead of using sessions, tokens are issued to authenticated users.
+In Token-based authentication, instead of using sessions, tokens are issued to authenticated users.
 These tokens are typically in the form of JSON Web Tokens (JWT) and are sent to the client upon successful authentication.
 The client includes the token in subsequent requests as a means of authentication.
 The server can verify the token's authenticity and extract user information from it, eliminating the need for database lookups.

 |  | Session Authentication | Token Authentication |
 | --- | --- | --- |